Neel49/Simplify-Cover-Letter-Generator/README.md

 This Chrome extension automates the process of generating a customized cover letter using OpenAI's API.
 It extracts job descriptions from webpages, generates a tailored cover letter, converts it into a PDF, and automatically attaches it to the file input field on the job application page.

-🔥 This is similar to what Simplify Premium offers, but with our extension, you only pay for what you use through your OpenAI account.
-We don’t make any money from this—it simply lets you generate cover letters at cost, using your own API key.
+🔥 This is similar to what Simplify Premium offers, but with our extension, you only pay for what you use through your own OpenAI account.

+💰 No extra charges—we don’t make any money from this.
+Instead, you provide your own API key, and the extension generates cover letters at cost.

+📌 For reference: Each cover letter costs around 1-2 cents to generate, depending on length and model usage.

-🔥 **ALSO, THIS ONLY WORKS ON GREENHOUSE APPLICATIONS RIGHT NOW**.
-(Working on getting it to work for Lever and Workday.)
+🔥 ALSO, THIS ONLY WORKS ON GREENHOUSE APPLICATIONS RIGHT NOW.
+(🚧 We're working on adding support for Lever and Workday!)

 ⭐ **Please star the repo if you like it and make a PR if you want to contribute!** We're constantly updating this, so keep cloning it.